HU-Qiqi/HU-Qiqi.github.io/_pages/about.md

 # 💻 Services
-- Journal Reviewer for JCS.
+- Reviewer for Journal of Computer Security (JCS).

 # 📝 Experiences
 - *2021.01 - 2021.11*, Internship in Qingdao University, focusing on secure outsourcing computation and privacy preserving.